Can I Skip the Psychiatrist and Just See My Doctor? (How to Know)

 Psychotic disorders also respond well to medication, but often require more trial and error to effectively treat than depression or anxiety.

-Do You Have Co-Occurring Physical and Mental Health Issues?
+Do You Have Co-Occurring Medical Issues?

 Anxiety can cause chronic stress that harms your heart.
 Depression can affect gut health.
 Many mental health conditions impact your energy level, immune system, or ability to care for yourself.

 You’re unlikely to make progress in the treatment of a mental health condition if it’s connected to a physical issue that’s not also being treated—and vice versa.
-Because of this, more doctors are realizing that they have to learn how to treat mental health issues on some level to be able to successfully treat their patients’ physical health concerns.

 Treating both mental and physical health at the same time is way more efficient and effective than treating either in isolation.

-For example, if your depression is affecting your digestion, or if chronic stomach discomfort is making your depression worse, you probably won’t improve your depression until you improve your gastrointestinal health (and vice versa).
+For example, if your depression is affecting your digestion, or if chronic stomach discomfort is making your depression worse, you probably won’t improve your depression until you improve your gut health (and vice versa).

 So, if your primary concern is physical, or if both mental and physical symptoms are affecting your well-being, it makes more sense to start with your PCP.
+They can start treating your physical symptoms right away and refer you to a psychiatrist if needed.

 How Much Mental Health Treatment Do Primary Care Doctors Provide?